TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-recommended-naming-scheme.md

 Why?

-If, for what ever reason, you ever need to do a re-install or re-import in Sonarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.
+If, for whatever reason, you ever need to do a re-install or re-import in Sonarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.